 - Now set the option to Disabled.
 Save changes and exit.
 Now restart your computer and try accessing the website again which was causing the issue.

-Solution 2: Disabling Antivirus software
+Disable Antivirus software

 In this solution, you have to check yourself and look if there are any settings in your antivirus which might be providing internet protection.
 Basically, you are looking for anything which monitors your internet activity.

-Solution 3: Checking Date and Time
+Check Date and Time

-- Press Windows + R, type “control” in the dialogue box and press Enter.
+- Press Windows + R, type “control” in the dialogue box, and press Enter.